PHTS is granted an International Classification of Diseases (ICD) Code! - Click here for more information.

 PHTS stands for PTEN hamartoma tumour syndrome.
 It is a rare genetic condition caused by an alteration (called a mutation) in a gene which makes a protein called PTEN.
 Read more about what this gene does here.

-Other common characteristics associated with PHTS include having a larger than average head (known as macrocephaly) and developmental delay.
+Other common characteristics associated with PHTS include having a larger than average head (known as macrocephaly) and developmental delay or autism spectrum disorder.
 Read more about the symptoms of PHTS here.

 A diagnosis of PHTS is made as a result of a genetic test showing an alteration in the PTEN gene.
 Before the widespread use of genetic testing, people were diagnosed according to their particular set of symptoms, with conditions including Cowden syndrome (CS) or Bannayan-Riley-Ruvalcaba syndrome (BRRS).
 Find out more about diagnosis of PHTS here.